 Why Dick Smith Electronics imported/why I support Aussie farmers 2018

-Many people know that I’ve always supported Aussie farmers.
-I believe that countries should do what they’re good at; the Swiss make the best watches, Asia make the best electronics and Australia grows the best food.
+Many people know that I have always supported Aussie farmers.
+I believe that countries should do what they are good at – the Swiss make the best watches, Asia make the best electronics and Australia grows the best food.

-You will notice how the ad makes it very clear that we should never accept mediocrity.
-“If Australian made is as good as the imported, we go for it every time”.
+The ad makes it very clear that we should never accept mediocrity.
+“If Australian made is as good as the imported, we go for it every time.”

 When I look back I believe that had Whitlam not reduced the duty, I could have continued manufacturing and buying from Aussie manufacturers, and would have been financially better off.
 Australia made everything in those days from TV tubes to transistors, and both Gary Johnston (who owns JAYCAR and originally worked with me at Dick Smith Electronics), and I recall these as great days.
 Neither of us have ever been totally convinced that the Whitlam Government changes were the way to go.

 PS.
 I sometimes read the most ridiculous claims in the media, such as: “Dick Smith is a hypocrite for supporting Australian farmers because he imported electronics from Japan, forcing AWA to close.”